SkafteNicki/dtu_mlops/02_code_organisation/readme.md

    3.5 Finally push the files to your reposatory using `git push`.
 Make sure to check online that the files
        have been updated in your reposatory.

-4. If you do not already have a cloned version of this reposatory, make sure to make one!
+4. If you do not already have a cloned version of this repository, make sure to make one!
 I am continuously updating/ changing some of the material and I therefore recommend that you each day before the lecture do a `git pull` on your local copy